 Be proactive in identifying risk

-Managing risk is less challenging when everyone has a clear picture of the situation and is working in a collaborative way to identify emerging risks.
+Managing legal risk is less challenging when everyone has a clear picture of the situation and is working in a collaborative way to identify emerging risks.
+For more information, check out how to manage legal risk with our solutions.
 When you have all of your legal information ready-at-hand, you can make summaries of contract information and share them with colleagues in other departments to ensure that they understand all of the key terms, and risks involved.

 But it’s not just about collecting the relevant data when you need it.
 When your information is out of sight, it’s often out of mind.
 With technology, you can keep critical events, like contract renewals, filing deadlines, and compliance policies top of mind with alerts and reminders.
 Empowering managers or department heads to proactively identify risks can help them play a more active role in managing their legal risks and, simultaneously, elevate in-house counsel’s role as one of providing real business value.